Important Notice

 • Controlling Person Type for certain Entity Types (for Controlling Persons)

-In-scope products, or products subject to CRS reporting, include cash value insurance contracts, depository accounts, custodial accounts, annuity contracts and certain equity or debt interests.
-It is important to note that certain insurance products excluded under FATCA reporting may be in scope for CRS.
+Products subject to CRS reporting—referred to as in-scope products—include cash value insurance contracts, depository accounts, custodial accounts, annuity contracts, and certain equity or debt interests.
+It’s important to note that some insurance products excluded under FATCA may still fall within the scope of CRS reporting requirements.

 You are considered to be a pre-existing customer if you held a cash value policy or shares in one of our mutual funds prior to January 1, 2017.